Guests are allowed the following weighing no more than a collective 50 lbs.

 - Medium fleece or wool sweater/sweatshirt

-- 2 Pairs of pants (1 insulated pair, preferably camo)
+- Pants (at least one insulated pair, preferably camo)

 - Polarized shooting glasses